nautes-labs/website/src/en/guide/user-guide/product.md

   }
 ```

-> If your account has read permission for the GitLab group, you can retrieve the list of products.
+> If your account has read permission for the GitLab group, you can list products authorized for you.

 ## View Product Details (API)

-### Compose Product Details Request
+### Compose View Product Details Request

 Compose an API request example by API definition `Product_GetProduct` and add the access token as a request header.